 For all students to learn and grow, school must be a safe environment.
 Current events suggest that ensuring such an environment is a task that requires a strict, no-nonsense approach to any words or deeds that reflect the violence of our times.
 Sandy Creek High School will regard all written and /or verbal threats, implied or direct, toward students, staff members, or school and staff property, as acts of malice and endangerment.
 The school's disciplinary action will be immediate and severe.
 Incidences may be reported to the Sheriff's department.
-The Georgia Department of Education has instituted a statewide toll-free SCHOOL SAFETY AND VIOLENCE TASK FORCE HOTLINE: 1-888- SAY- STOP (1-877-729-7867).
 Students are encouraged to report anyone who has brought or has threatened to bring weapons to school.
-To ensure anonymity, callers will not be required to reveal their identities.